click on photo to go back

 Great success came with The Awakening of Mr. Pipp, with which he toured more than a dozen years.
 The musical comedy, which started in 1900 as a one-acter (first performed in Wilmington, Delaware), grew after two Seasons into three acts being performed by some forty artists.
 Touted to be a play that "will go down into theatrical history with a record that will have laughter written all over it in bold letters".
 He kept adding new and attractive songs, retaining also the best of the songs of former years and "let's not forget a second-act spot of juggling, courtesy of the star".

 Grapewin, jack of all trades, for years had written music (& mostly lyrics) for the songs in his performances.
 According to interviews one of those songs "I'm Afraid to go home in the Dark" became a big hit.
 Officially, the lyrics are attributed to Harry Williams and the music to Egbert Van Alstyne (1908).
 However, the score sheet (the sale of which was the way songs money was made) clearly states "Respectfully dedicated to Mr. Chas Grapewin."
-The song appeared in the Grapewin-directed Broadway musical The Big Stick, which was performed at the West End Theatre only very briefly between Feb.
-24 and 29, 1908.
+The song appeared in the Grapewin-directed Broadway musical The Big Stick, which was performed very briefly (West End Theatre, Feb.
+24 - 29.
+1908).
 The song was born of a remark made by Anna Chance.
 One night Grapewin left his rural haunts to attend a social function in New York.
 He arrived home the next morning, long after the dawn had broken.
 He was met at the door by his wife, who remarked: "Well, my dear, were you afraid to come home in the dark?"
 This verbal reception struck Charley as being so funny that promptly suggested it to Williams and Van Alstyne for the song they wrote.

 The great author smiled sadly and murmured the words of the most popular song of the day: “I'm afraid to go home in the dark.”